Alfresco/docs-alfresco/content-services/6.2/install/ansible.md

 For details about the webapp URLs, location of logs, configuration etc., see [useful information](#usefulinfo).

-If you're deploying a production system, ensure that you review the additional information provided in [Securing your installation]({% link content-services/latest/admin/securing-install.md %}).
+If you're deploying a production system, ensure that you secure your installation.

 ## Remote installation